matomo-org/developer-documentation/docs/media-analytics/setup.md

 ## Tracking JW Player videos

 The tracking of JW Player works automatically.
 However, you may not be tracking accurate titles for your video by default.
-We do recommend to specify a title in the `setup` method of your video:
+We do recommend specifying a title in the `setup` method of your video:

 ```js
 jwplayer("myDiv").setup({